-Argument Description ADD FILE ' <filespec>'</filespec> Adds one or more secondary files to receive database pages after the primary file is filled; for a remote database, associate secondary files with the same node.
-LENGTH[=] <int>[PAGE [S]]</int> Specifies the range of pages for a secondary file by providing the number of pages in each file.
-STARTING [AT [PAGE]] <int></int> Specifies a range of pages for a secondary file by providing the starting page number.
+Argument Description SCHEMA Alternative keyword for DATABASE ADD FILE ' <filespec>'</filespec> Adds one or more secondary files to receive database pages after the primary file is filled; for a remote database, associate secondary files with the same node.
+LENGTH [=] <int> [ PAGE [ S ]]</int> Specifies the range of pages for a secondary file by providing the number of pages in each file.
+STARTING [ AT [ PAGE ]] <int></int> Specifies a range of pages for a secondary file by providing the starting page number.
 ADD ADMIN OPTION Enables embedded user authentication.
 DROP ADMIN OPTION Disables embedded user authentication.
 ENCRYPT <key_name></key_name> Uses the named encryption key to encrypt the database.
 Encrypting a database causes all pages to be encrypted.
 Only the database owner can encrypt a database.
 DECRYPT <key_name></key_name> Uses the named encryption key to decrypt the database.
 Decrypting a database causes all pages to be decrypted and rewritten in plaintext.
-Only the database owner can de- crypt a database.
-SET FLUSH INTERVAL <number></number> Enables database flush.
-The interval <number> is interpreted in units of seconds.</number> SET NO FLUSH INTERVAL Disables database flush.
+Only the database owner can decrypt a database.

+Argument Description SET FLUSH INTERVAL <number></number> Enables database flush.
+The interval <number></number> is interpreted in units of seconds.
+SET NO FLUSH INTERVAL Disables database flush.
 SET GROUP COMMIT Allows transactions to be committed by a background cache writer thread.
 SET NO GROUP COMMIT Disables group commit.
 SET LINGER INTERVAL Allows a database to remain in memory after the last user detaches.
-Interval is seconds.
+Interval is in seconds.
 SET NO LINGER INTERBAL Disables database linger.
-SET RECLAIM INTERVAL Reclaims the interval is in seconds.
-Determines how often the garbage collector thread will run to release memory from unused procedures, triggers, and internal system queries back to InterBase memory heap.
+SET RECLAIM INTERVAL Determines how often the garbage collector thread will run to release memory from unused procedures, triggers, and internal system queries back to InterBase memory heap.
+Interval is in seconds.
+Default is 300 seconds when the database is created.
 SET NO RECLAIM INTERVAL Disables memory reclamation.
 SET SYSTEM ENCRYPTION PASSWORD Necessary to create encryption keys and perform encryption.
 InterBase uses a System Encryption Password (SEP) to protect the encryption keys that are used to encrypt the database and/or database columns.
-For more information about using InterBase en- cryption, see "Encrypting Your Data" in the Data Definition Guide.
+For more information about using InterBase encryption, see "Encrypting Your Data" in the Data Definition Guide .
 Note: Only the SYSDSO (Data Security Owner) can create this password.
 SET NO SYSTEM ENCRYPTION PASSWORD Deletes the password if there are no existing encryption keys.
 Note: Only SYSDSO can delete a password.
 SET PAGE CACHE Sets database page buffer cache limit.
 Also, tries to expand cache to that limit.
-SET PASSWORD DIGEST ' <di- gest_name>'</di- Sets the password hash function.
-The default value is 'DES-CRYPT'.
+SET PASSWORD DIGEST ' <digest_name>'</digest_name> Sets the password hash function.
+The default value is 'DES-CRYPT' .
 See Implementing Stronger Password Protection for more information.

 Description: ALTER DATABASE adds secondary files to an existing database.
-Secondary files permit database es to spread across storage devices, but they must remain on the same node as the primary database file.
+Secondary files permit databases to spread across storage devices, but they must remain on the same node as the primary database file.
 A database can be altered by its creator, the SYSDBA user, and any users with operating system root privileges.